IELTS Speaking Samples and Answers

 Q. Do you believe the benefits of a consumer society outweigh the disadvantages?

 Answer: Well, it is a tough question to answer as there is no conclusive research data or evidence to simply say “yes” or "no".
-But, when we look at our societies which seem to have become more affluent and happy with their works and lifestyles, it is really hard to suggest that consumerism trend has many disadvantages.
+But, when we look at our societies which seem to have become more affluent and happy with their work and lifestyles, it is really hard to suggest that consumerism trend has many disadvantages.
 Besides, given the fact that the culture of consumerism has resulted in more international commerce and communication among people from different parts of the world, it also suggests that it has many benefits.
 On the other hand, the way people have become materialistic and self-centred, and the way the gap between the rich and poor has widened, makes it hard to say that this trend only has positive effects.

 Q. How possible is it to avoid the culture of consumerism?